-National Five and Higher Media requires students to work consistently and demands a significant commitment from students.
-In order to be successful students must devote a good deal of time to preparation for class and for assessment as well as revision and preparation of the assignment.
+Higher Media requires students to work consistently and demands a significant commitment.
+In order to be successful, students must devote time to the preparation of the assignment.
 It should be noted that Media does require a reasonable level of literacy and analysis in order to fulfil the requirements of the course, so a good level of English is a necessity.
 In addition, students will have to be very organised as they will be required to manage the digital resources they create.
 The ability to self- evaluate and reflect on one's own work is another crucial ability.